A Death on Location. A Canon Clement Mystery by The Reverend Richard Coles. The number one Sunday Times best selling author.

 Murder At The Monastery

-THIRD INSTALMENT IN THE SUNDAY TIMES BESTSELLER SERIES – AVAILABLE TO PREORDER
+THIRD INSTALMENT IN THE SUNDAY TIMES BESTSELLER SERIES

 Canon Daniel Clement has suffered a secret humiliation and to recover takes respite at the monastery where he was a novice.
 However, it’s not long before a death occurs and Daniel thinks it might be murder.
 As dark secrets unfold, can he solve the mystery at the monastery without the help of Detective Sergeant Neil Vanloo?